9 Common Software Testing Myths and Facts

 I worked in both extremes and thoroughly enjoyed working with clients who knew what QA and its importance are.

-Irrespective of starting out in parallel with the Dev team, we still have to wait until the development is completely done to start testing.
+Irrespective of starting in parallel with the Dev team, we still have to wait until the development is completely done to start testing.
 Following that there is bug reporting, correcting, retesting, etc. This gives a superficial impression that testing is dragging the project on and on.

 The problem does not arise with teams that have pre-planned test cycles.
 So, testing does not delay projects but incorrect planning and unreasonable expectations do.

-3 More Major Misconceptions that Testers Need to Dismiss
+Major Misconceptions that Testers Need to Dismiss

 Misconceptions that Testers Need to Dismiss